analydiadev/ethernaut_foundry_solutions/README.md

     <br>

-  The contract is named Fallout, but the function intended to act as the constructor is named Fal1out (with a digit "1" instead of an "l").
-Because of this typo, the function is not recognized as a constructor, and is instead treated as a regular public payable function.
-Using blockhash as a source of randomness is predictable and can be exploited.
-The hash of the previous block is public and can be known by anyone.
-Blockchain data like block hashes are not suitable for generating secure random numbers.
+  The contract uses blockhash(block.number - 1) to generate randomness which is predictable because the previous block hash is public and can be known by anyone.
+Miners can also manipulate the block to influence the outcome.
+  An attacker can create a contract that replicates the CoinFlip logic, calculates the coin flip result from the previous block hash, and calls flip() with the predicted outcome, ensuring a win every time.

     <br>